Transgender rights in Canada: Bill C-16

-Bill C-16, which passed in June 2017, added the words "gender identity and expression" in three instances.
-These words were added to the Canadian Human Rights Act as prohibited grounds for discrimination, and to the Criminal Code in two sections, the first dealing with hate speech and hate incitement and the second regarding sentencing for hate crimes.

 In 2005, NDP MP Bill Siksay introduced a bill in the House of Commons to explicitly add gender identity and expression as prohibited grounds of discrimination in the Canadian Human Rights Act.
 He reintroduced the bill in 2006.
 In May 2009, he introduced it again, with additional provisions to add gender identity and expression to the hate crimes provisions of the Criminal Code.
 In February 2011, it passed third reading in the House of Commons with support from all parties, but was not considered in the Senate before Parliament was dissolved for the 41st Canadian federal election.
-Two bills—C-276 and C-279—on the subject have been introduced in the 41st Canadian Parliament, by the Liberals and the NDP respectively.
-The NDP's Bill C-279 passed second reading on June 6, 2012.
+Two bills—C-276 and C-279—on the subject where introduced in the 41st Canadian Parliament, by the Liberals and the NDP respectively.
+The NDP's bill C-279 passed second reading on June 6, 2012.
 However, the bill again died on the Senate order paper when the 2015 federal election was called.
-In May 2016, An Act to amend the Canadian Human Rights Act and the Criminal Code (C-16) was introduced to the House of Commons of Canada, to add and include "gender identity or expression" in the Canadian Human Rights Act.
-In June 2017, the Parliament of Canada passed bill C-16 and received royal assent a week later.
-The law went into effect immediately as Bill C-16.
+In May 2016, the Liberals introduced An Act to amend the Canadian Human Rights Act and the Criminal Code (Bill C-16) in the House of Commons, to add "gender identity and expression" in the Canadian Human Rights Act and Criminal Code.
+In June 2017, Parliament passed bill C-16 and it received royal assent a week later coming into effect immediately.
+It updated the Canadian Human Rights Act and the Criminal Code to include "gender identity and gender expression" as protected grounds from discrimination, hate publications and advocating transgender genocide.
+The bill also added "gender identity and expression" to the list of aggravating factors in sentencing, where the accused commits a criminal offence against an individual because of those personal characteristics.
+Similar transgender laws also exist in all the provinces and territories.